pvrzz/bskyuuid/README.md

 # ☁️ Bluesky UUID Resolver
 Resolve the UUID of any Bluesky user.
 Powered by Bluesky's API.

-### ⚠️ Notice
-This is to be used to assist you in filtering users from SkyFeed lists/feeds, and for moderation.
+Used for filtering users from SkyFeed lists/feeds, and for moderation.

-This project is not directly partnered/affiliated with Bluesky.

 ### ❔ Usage
 Enter the handle of a user for a UUID Response.